vda-lab/vda-lab.github.io/_posts/2015-10-14-hitchhikers-guide-to-the-lab.md

 There are several conferences that are relevant for what we do.
 First, there are the visualization-specific ones.
 These include IEEE VIS, VIZBI, BioVis, and EuroVis. [**IEEE VIS**](http://ieeevis.org/) is the largest of these, and is normally held in the US.
 This is the conference where we often learn about new visual encodings, new frameworks, etc. Each year there are some smaller conferences that precede IEEE VIS, which are called SIGs (special-interest-groups).
 These include VAST, Beliv, DECISIVe, and BioVis. [**BioVis**](http://biovis.net) is of particular importance to us as our lab lives at the border of data visualization and biology.
 (Also: I have been on the organizing committee for several years, and am general co-chair in 2016 and 2017; Ryo is also on the OC since 2015.) [**EuroVis**](http://www.eurovis.org) is very similar to IEEE VIS, but at a somewhat smaller scale and is obviously held in Europe. [**VIZBI**](http://vizbi.org), finally, is more aimed towards the biologist.
 It's the venue where biologists come explain how they used data visualization in their work, and talk about the challenges they encounter.
 The conferences that have a "paper track" (i.e. that invite people to submit a paper) send out a **CFP** ("call for papers") 6 months or more before the actual conference.
 This CFP describes what type of paper you can submit (topics, length, ...), and what the deadlines are.
 Although the CFP normally should come out long before the submission deadline, that is too late to start thinking about what you could write.
 So you will have to think about submitting something long before the CFP is released.
 Basically, you should **throughout the year always be working towards one or two specific submissions**.
 There is something to say for just letting the research take you where it wants to (freewheeling-style), but having this focus can help tremendously to get things done in the end.
 Accepted papers are often (but not always) also made available as *journal papers* (see below).
 A general tip is to **work from the result backwards**: what would you want to present in a year's time, and work towards that.

 Some conferences also have **challenges**.
 The BioVis conference, for example, has had a data contest and visual design contest since the beginning.
 They provide the dataset and the question, and it is your role to think of a good solution.
-Some **BioVis challenges** in the past included the visualization of 2-locus eQTL data (which our lab won; TODO: link), of resting-state functional MRI data (which our lab won; TODO: link), and a redesign of the sequence logo (for which we were runner-up; TODO: link).
-Other conferences do something similar, for example the [**VAST challenge**](http://vacommunity.org/VAST+Challenge+2015) (REF).
+Some **BioVis challenges** in the past included the visualization of 2-locus eQTL data, of resting-state functional MRI data, and a redesign of the sequence logo.
+Other conferences do something similar, for example the [**VAST challenge**](http://vacommunity.org/VAST+Challenge+2015).
+With Ryo and Daniel, we've been really successful in the past in these challenges.

 Some more biology-oriented conferences that might be relevant are ISMB, ECCB and BBC. [**ISMB**](https://www.iscb.org/ismbeccb2015) is the largest bioinformatics conference, and its location alternates between the US and Europe.
 The BioVis conference is sometimes organized alongside ISMB rather that IEEE VIS. **ECCB** (European Conference on Computational Biology) is co-organized with ISMB when the latter is in Europe; the other years it stands alone. [**BBC**](http://bbc2015.be/) (Benelux Bioinformatics Conference), finally, is a more local event.